We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-- External hemorrhoids develop around the anal opening, beneath the skin.
+- External hemorrhoids.
+External hemorrhoids develop around the anal opening, beneath the skin.

 A bleeding hemorrhoid is usually a sign of irritation or damage to the wall of the hemorrhoid.
 This should resolve on its own over time, but there are several things you can do at home to speed up the process and soothe any discomfort.

-If you have been diagnosed with a hemorrhoid that’s itchy or painful, start by gently cleaning the area and reducing inflammation:
+If you have been diagnosed with a hemorrhoid that’s itchy or painful, start by gently cleaning the area and reducing inflammation.
+These strategies can help:

 - Take a sitz bath.
-This involves soaking your anal area in a few inches of warm water.
+A sitz bath involves soaking your anal area in a few inches of warm water.
 For extra relief, you may add some Epsom salts to the water.
-Learn more about sitz baths.

 - Use moist wipes.
 Toilet paper can be rough and irritating to external hemorrhoids.
 Try using a moist towelette instead.
-Look for something like these, available on Amazon, that don’t have any added fragrance or irritants.
+Look for ones without added fragrance or irritants.
+You can shop for wipes online.

 - Use a cold pack.
 Wrap a cold pack with a towel and sit on it to reduce inflammation and calm the area.
 Apply for no longer than 20 minutes at a time.